Yuchen10101/website/src/pages/projects/project3.md

         Your browser does not support the video tag.
     </video>
 </div>

-This function is implemented by [CatchBall.m].
+This function is implemented by [CatchBall.m](https://github.com/Yuchen10101/robotics-project/blob/main/Advanced_Functions/CatchBall/CatchBall.m).

 ### 5.4 Dynamic Analysis of Certain Trajectory
 The Newton-Euler formulation, derived from Newton's Second Law, provides a comprehensive model of robotic dynamics by accounting for all forces, moments, and interactions between links.<br>